Lin XIAO Ph.D, MD,

 Prof. Xiao’s Lab has a long lasting interest in uncovering the function of glial cells in healthy and diseased brains, with a special focus on the biologyical behavior of oligodendrocytes (OLs) and their progenitors (OPCs), which is responsible for myelin plasticity/remodeling in both development and adult central nervous system (CNS) and is highly involved in a wide variety of brain diseases from demyelinating diseases such as multiple sclerosis (MS) to psychiatric disorders such as major depression and autism.

 Prof. Xiao graduated from the Second Military Medical University (SMMU) and got his bachelor’s degree in medicine in 2002, and then Ph.D’s degree in neurobiology in 2007, under the supervisor of Prof. Yizhang Chen, member of Chinese Academic of Science.
 He was appointed associate professor of neurobiology in the institute of neuroscience in 2010 and worked as post-doctoral research associate in Bill Richardson’s (Fellow of Royal Society and Medical Science, UK) Lab in the University College London (UCL) from 2014 to 2016.
-He has published over 10 original articles in distinguishable biological journals such as Nat.
+He has published over 20 original articles in distinguishable biological journals such as Nat.
 Neurosci., JBC, Glia, Endocrinology and Mol Endocrinol. as first or corresponding author(s).
-His work has been cited by for over 1100 times.
-He has chaired 4 research funds from National Natural Science Foundation of China (NSFC), as well as many other projects.
+His work has been cited by for over 1600 times.
+He has chaired 5 research funds from National Natural Science Foundation of China (NSFC), as well as many other projects.
 He has been selected as members of several talent scheme such as ‘Rising-Star in Science and Technology’ (Shanghai), ‘Support Program for Excellent Young Talent in Science and Technology’(General Logistics Department, PLA), Shanghai Pujiang program, and was awarded GSK-‘Tomorrow Start’ in neuroscience by the Chinese society of neuroscience together with GSK (China), as well as Young Neuroscientist in Yangtze River Delta .
+He was awarded the Second Prize of National Scientific and Technological Progress (2021), the First Prize of Army Scientific and Technological Progress (2020), and the Second Prize of Shanghai Scientific and Technological Progress (2013).

 Research interests